mailjet/mailjet-apiv3-php/README.md

 ## List of resources

-You can find the list of all available resources for this library, as well as their configuration, in [/lib/mailjet/resources](https://github.com/mailjet/mailjet-gem/tree/master/lib/mailjet/resources).
+You can find the list of all available resources for this library in [/src/Mailjet/Resources.php](https://github.com/mailjet/mailjet-apiv3-php/blob/master/src/Mailjet/Resources.php).
+The file lists the name of the PHP resources and the corresponding name in the [API reference][ref].

 ## Request Examples